usexfg/DIGM/README.md

 ### **PARA Token(s): The Currency of Streaming**

-**PARA** : designed to reward activity and bootstrap a thriving micro-economy around listening.
+**PARA** : (Para1:Stellar asset | Para2:zkC0DL3 token) designed to reward activity and bootstrap a thriving micro-economy around listening.
 *   **Earned by Listening:** Both artists and listeners earn PARA for every second of airtime on Paradio.
 *   **Freemium Access:** The platform introduces a novel "Proof-of-Listener" system.
 By contributing a minimal amount of computational hashpower through a built-in, opt-in proxy miner, listeners can unlock freemium without ads!
 Or enhanced earning of para rewards for premium users.
 This creates a sustainable freemium model without relying on tired, invasive ads or costly subscriptions.
 *   **The Artist/Listener Economy:** PARA is designed to be the defacto currency for audio streaming.
 Ofc, para can also be used for tipping, platform features, and even non-platform features.
 Users are encouraged to build or integrate their own novel ways to use their para tokens for their own purposes- expanding the artist/listener economy to be utilized & enjoyed by music communities worldwide.